nfalquet/thunderbird-openpgp/jekyll/index.md

 - The **Quick Filter** feature uses a simple 3D toggle, but pressing it has visible consequences beyond changing the state of the button, by displaying the quick filter toolbar.
-It's also not mission critical.
+It's also not mission-critical.

   ![](mockups/quick-filter-off.png)